Zimbra/zimbra-zimlet-nextcloud/README.md

 On Zimbra you need to install wkhtmltopdf be sure to use it from https://wkhtmltopdf.org/downloads.html and not from CentOS  repo (unless you also want to have an X server on your mailbox server)

       ln -s /usr/local/bin/wkhtmltopdf /bin/wkhtmltopdf

+## Owh no it is realllly slow

+Check your bruteforce protection settings in Nextcloud and try a `truncate table bruteforce_attempts`.